MaxIvlevich/Maxivlevich/README.md

 # Hello!
-My name is Maxim. 👋
+My name is Maksim. 👋

 I am a novice Java developer who enthusiastically plunges into the world of backend development.
 My journey to Java began in **2023**, and since then I have been actively exploring the technologies and tools needed to create modern and reliable applications.